-The surviving blacklisted actors and writers THR spoke to for this story say they never met Wilkerson, which only contributed to his sinister reputation.
-Wilkerson might have palled around with Crawford, Gable and Turner, but he didn't fraternize with the rank-and-file Hollywood workers whose fates he'd help seal.
+The surviving blacklisted actors and writers THR spoke with for this story say they never met Wilkerson, which only contributed to his sinister reputation.
+He might have palled around with Crawford, Gable and Turner, but Wilkerson didn't fraternize with the rank-and-file Hollywood workers whose fates he'd help seal.
 "I knew that Billy Wilkerson was a great right-wing asshole," says Walter Bernstein, who was blacklisted via Red Channels in 1950 and would contribute to the screenplay of the 1960 film The Magnificent Seven without receiving credit.
 Screenwriter Norma Barzman is equally blunt in an interview from her Beverly Hills apartment, which is replete with Spanish bullfighting posters designed by Pablo Picasso, her neighbor in the South of France when she lived there in blacklisted exile in the 1960s.
 "People thought Wilkerson was a big shit."

-Actor Kirk Douglas, who in later years worked to break the Blacklist (though the families of some of those blacklisted have in the past questioned his contributions to the cause), may have met Wilkerson once or twice at a party but didn't know him well.
+Actor Kirk Douglas, who in later years worked to break the Blacklist (though the families of some of those blacklisted have in the past questioned his contributions to the cause), might have met Wilkerson once or twice at a party but didn't know him well.
 "I just saw Wilkerson as one of those guys that I didn't agree with," Douglas says.
 "But when it started, I couldn't imagine it to be so invasive -- the damage that was done.
 In retrospect, the Blacklist era was the most sinful period in Hollywood history."

 The wellspring of Wilkerson's anti-communist fervor is up for debate.
-Manifold impulses and influences may have affected his thinking.
+Manifold impulses and influences might have affected his thinking.
 Indeed, only one thing can be said for certain: His motivation, as it turns out, wasn't simply a matter of right-wing political ideology.

 Some Blacklist scholars, including Nat Segaloff, co-author of the 1993 play The Waldorf Conference, think that he took his stand, in key part, on religious grounds.
 Communism had an atheist ideal, and the Soviet Union attempted to eliminate religion, banning all faiths.
 "It was the atheism of communism that bothered him," he says.
 "Wilkerson thought it was anti-Catholic."

 Wilkerson's son, Willie, 61, who like his father uses the W.R. moniker, strongly believes his dad's red-baiting of screenwriters was really just a misguided ploy for retribution.
 He notes that his father blamed his own failure to set up a studio on the East Coast in 1927 on the Hollywood moguls' thwarting of his distribution efforts.
-"They sidelined him and he was so angered and offended by this that he made it a lifetime vow of revenge to get even with these guys," he says.
+"They sidelined him, and he was so angered and offended by this that he made it a lifetime vow of revenge to get even with these guys," he says.
 "He said, 'I will finish the movie moguls by going after their writers, by exposing them as communists.' " (This theory is complicated by the fact that by the 1940s, Wilkerson had long since become the ultimate industry insider, collegial in print with his antagonists of decades prior.
 More important, the stridently anti-labor moguls nurtured little affection for the politically oriented cohort of screenwriters Wilkerson targeted.)

-Another intriguing hypothesis pertains to Wilkerson's complex history with organized crime figures of the era, from Meyer Lansky and Mickey Cohen to union enforcers like Willie Bioff and George E. Browne.
+Another intriguing hypothesis pertains to Wilkerson's complex history with organized crime figures of the era, from Meyer Lansky and Mickey Cohen to union enforcers such as Willie Bioff and George E. Browne.
 Wilkerson welcomed them at his restaurants and clubs, and when he ran into financing trouble while developing the Flamingo in Las Vegas, it was Bugsy Siegel who became his business partner.
-Although Wilkerson occasionally found himself on the wrong side of the mob -- Siegel at one point threatened to kill him in a dispute over ownership rights to the Flamingo, prompting Wilkerson to hide out at Paris' Hotel George V for months -- some argue that his long acquaintanceship with the underworld might have yet further aligned him against the communist cause.
+Although Wilkerson occasionally found himself on the wrong side of the mob -- Siegel at one point threatened to kill him in a dispute over ownership rights to the Flamingo, prompting Wilkerson to hide out at Paris' Hotel George V for months -- some argue that his long acquaintanceship with the underworld might have further aligned him against the communist cause.

 "Communists had been at odds with gangsters since Poland in the late 19th century, when the gangsters were brought in as enforcers at the factories in the Jewish shtetls," says historian Dave Wagner, co-author of Blacklisted and Radical Hollywood.
 "These roles were pretty much recapitulated in New York and then in Hollywood.
 Gangsters were hired to break strikes by the guilds and put down left-wing union agitation.
 The studio bosses greeted Bioff and his guys as welcoming heroes."

 A more concrete explanation can be found in Wilkerson's long-running feud with the Screen Writers Guild.
-"He didn't just start attacking the guild at the point of the Blacklist," says Emerson College professor Miranda Banks, author of the forthcoming Scripted Title: A History of American Screen Writing and the Writers Guild.
+"He didn't just start attacking the guild at the point of the Blacklist," says Emerson College professor Miranda Banks, author of the forthcoming Scripted Labor: A History of American Screen Writing and the Writers Guild.
 Wilkerson steered THR to side with the studios in opposing the union's creation during its negotiations with the National Labor Relations Board in the late 1930s.
 In one editorial he railed, "What has this great industry done to all of you that you must throw down your work, march in picket lines, go into frenzies about the injustices that is done to you, pack into meetings with speechmaking, arm-waving, searching for the power to kill the very business that has made many of you rich … ?"